Join StarRocks Community on Slack

 Brief Intro to StarRocks

 StarRocks is a full-scenario MPP enterprise-level database with extreme performance on speed.
 StarRocks has horizontal online scalability and financial-level high availability.
 It is compatible with MySQL protocol and provides important features such as a comprehensive vectorized engine and federated query of many data sources.
-StarRocks is committed to providing users with a comprehensive solution in the full-scene OLAP business, which is suitable for various application scenarios with high requirements for performance, timeliness, concurrency and flexibility.
+StarRocks is committed to providing users with a comprehensive solution in the full-scene OLAP business, which is suitable for various application scenarios with high requirements for performance, timeliness, concurrency, and flexibility.

 The competitive edges of StarRocks to traditional big data solutions: